-Use lotions, head to toe ointments or creams to drive away the dryness.
+Use lotions, head-to-toe ointments, or creams to drive away the dryness.
 Applying it within three minutes after a baby’s bath is more effective in dealing with dry skin.
 This will lock moisture in the baby’s skin.

 Keep your baby hydrated, regardless of the weather.
-A hydrated baby leads to a hydrated skin.
+A hydrated baby leads to hydrated skin.
 This is the most natural and efficient way to avoid skin dryness.

 Oil massage not only helps to combat the skin dryness of the baby, it also increases the blood flow towards the skin.

 Wash your baby’s clothes separately, in baby detergent.
 Regular detergents are harsh, and some particles may stay back in the clothes even after drying.
 This might affect your baby’s clothes and irritates their dry skin eventually.